bluebanquise/bluebanquise/collections/monitoring/roles/prometheus/README.md

 using dedicated variables shown in the example above.

-Note also that ipmi_exporter will need `hw_board_authentication` dictionary to be set for each equipment_profile that needs ipmi data scraping.
+Note also that ipmi_exporter will need `hw_board_authentication` dictionary to be set for each hardware group that needs ipmi data scraping.

 ## 6. Advanced usage